cotteux/MeshFile/README.md

 * Retransmission – Automatically requests missing chunks.

-* Manual retransmission - Resend a File to complete it
+* Manual retransmission - Resend a part of the file to complete it

 ### Hardware Requirements